Welcome, Boost Reading families!

 What is Boost Reading?

-Boost Reading is a literacy acceleration and remediation program based on the Science of Reading that uses adaptive technology to deliver personalized learning instruction for K–5 students.
-The engaging world of Boost Reading adapts to each unique reader, and your child can use the program during school hours and independently at home.
+Boost Reading is a student-led, digital intervention program based on the Science of Reading.
+The engaging world of Boost Reading uses adaptive technology to deliver targeted remediation support for K–5 students, adjusting to the unique needs of each reader.
+Your child can use the program during school hours and also independently at home.

 What is my role?

-Note that they may log in via Clever or another platform.
-Your child’s teacher may also download and print a QR code or unique username and password that students can use to log in.
-Reach out to your child’s teacher if you’re unsure or did not receive login information.
+We recommend you help your child log in at home via Clever or another platform.
+Your child’s teacher may also download and print a QR code or unique username and password that your child can use to log in.
+Please reach out to your child’s teacher if you’re unsure about the login process or did not receive login information.

 Tips